microsoft/app-innovation-workshop/README.md

 # Mobile Cloud Workshop

 Welcome to the Microsoft Mobile Cloud Workshop.
-We've created this workshop to showcase the speed and ease at which you can leverage Microsoft cloud platform (Azure) to build mobile solutions.
+We've created this workshop to showcase the speed and ease at which you can leverage Microsoft' cloud platform Azure to build innovative mobile solutions.

 | Platform | Build Status | Latest Release |
 |---|:---:|:---:|